Adversarial Transfer Learning for Cross-domain Visual Recognition: Related Work

 \subsection{Shallow Domain Adaptation}

-A number of shallow learning methods have been proposed to tackle DA problems.
-Generally, these shallow domain adaptation methods comprise of three categories.
+In recent years, a number of shallow learning approaches have been proposed in domain adaptation.
+Generally, these shallow domain adaptation methods can be divided into three categories.

-\textbf{Classifier based approaches}.
-A generic way is to learn a common classifier on auxiliary domain data by leveraging a few labeled target data.
-Duan et al.\cite{Duan2010Visual} proposed an adaptive multiple kernel learning (AMKL) for web-consumer video event recognition.
-Also, a domain transfer MKL (DTMKL)\cite{Duan2012Domain}, which jointly learns a SVM and a kernel function for classifier adaptation.
-Zhang et al.\cite{eda2016zhang} proposed a robust domain classifier adaptation method (EDA) with manifold regularization for visual recognition.
+\textit{Classifier based approaches}.
+A generic way in this category is to learn a common classifier on source domain leveraging source data and a few labeled target data.
+In AMKL, Duan et al.~\cite{Duan2010Visual} proposed an adaptive multiple kernel learning method for video event recognition.
+Also, a domain transfer MKL (DTMKL)~\cite{Duan2012Domain} was proposed by jointly learning a SVM and a kernel function for classifier adaptation.
+Li et al.~\cite{Li2018cdelm} proposed the cross-domain extreme learning machine for visual domain adaptation~\cite{Huang2012Extreme,Lei2017Abnormal}, in which MMD was formulated for characterizing and matching the marginal and conditional distribution between domains.
+Zhang et al.~\cite{eda2016zhang} proposed a robust extreme domain adaptation (EDA) based classifier with manifold regularization for cross-domain visual recognition.

-\textbf{Feature augmentation/transformation based approaches}.
-In \cite{Hoffman2014Asymmetric}, Hoffman et al. proposed a Max-Margin Domain Transforms (MMDT), in which a category specific transformation was optimized for domain transfer.
-Long et al.\cite{long2013transfer} proposed a Transfer Sparse Coding (TSC) approach to construct robust sparse representations by using empirical Maximum Mean Discrepancy (MMD) \cite{iyer2014maximum} as the distance measure.
-Long et al.\cite{long2014transfer} also proposed a Transfer Joint Matching (TJM) which tends to learn a non-linear transformation across domains by minimizing the MMD based distribution discrepancy.
+\textit{Feature augmentation/transformation based approaches}.
+In MMDT, Hoffman et al.~\cite{Hoffman2014Asymmetric} proposed a Max-Margin Domain Transforms method, in which a category specific transformation was optimized for domain transfer.
+Long et al.~\cite{long2013transfer} proposed a Transfer Sparse Coding (TSC) method to learn robust sparse representations, in which the empirical Maximum Mean Discrepancy (MMD)~\cite{iyer2014maximum} is constructed as the distance measure.
+Then he~\cite{long2014transfer} also proposed a Transfer Joint Matching approach.
+This TJM method aims to learn a non-linear transformation across domains by minimizing distribution discrepancy based on MMD.
+Zhang et al. ~\cite{Lei2016Efficient} proposed a regularized subspace alignment method for realizing cross-domain odor recognition with signal shift.